adrienZ/drizzle-schema-checker/README.md

 # drizzle-schema-checker

-Checks if a Drizzle schema is also valid in a database
+Checks if a Drizzle schema is also valid in a database.

+uses [unjs/db0](https://github.com/unjs/db0) to connect your database.

+---

 [![npm version][npm-version-src]][npm-version-href]
 [![npm downloads][npm-downloads-src]][npm-downloads-href]
 [![License][license-src]][license-href]
 [![Codecov][codecov-src]][codecov-href]

-## Features

-- Validates table names and database structure against predefined schemas.
-- Throws helpful error messages when validation fails.
-- Supports both `better-sqlite3` and `@libsql/client` engines.
+---

 ## Installation